US to impose 'strongest sanctions in history' on Iran - Journal du Cameroun

 “It must cease its threatening behavior against its neighbors,” Pompeo said.

-Rouhani compared the statements as akin to those made by the administration of George W. Bush ahead of the 2003 Iraq invasion.
+Rouhani compared the comments as akin to those made by the administration of George W. Bush ahead of the 2003 Iraq invasion.

 “The era of such statements has evolved and the Iranian people have heard these statements hundreds of times, and no longer pays attention,” Rouhani added.